Brite-Apps/WToast/README.md

 [WToast showWithText:@"This is a short test."];
 [WToast showWithText:@"This is a long test." duration:kWTLong];
 [WToast showWithText:@"This is a long test." duration:kWTLong roundedCorners:YES];
+[WToast showWithText:@"This is a long test." duration:kWTLong roundedCorners:YES gravity:kWTGravityMiddle];
 ```

 ### Show toast with image